We let you into the secret to some of the best places to watch birds in Spain.

 The Ebro Delta is one of the most important sites in the Mediterranean for breeding, passage and wintering birds, 27,000 pairs of breeding waterbirds gather in the summer and up to 180,000 birds winter.
 The site holds more than 60% of the world population of Audouin’s Gull.

-In late September, there’s also the Ebro Delta Birding Festival, which attracts international speakers and exhibitors and takes place in the heart of the main birding area, meaning that you can wander around the stands while keeping one eye on the birdlife swirling all around you.
+In late September, there’s also the Ebro Delta Birding Festival, which attracts international speakers and exhibitors and takes place in the heart of the main bird watching area.
+Meaning that you can wander around the stands while keeping one eye on the birdlife swirling all around you.

 Raptors on camera in Aragon

-Spain’s vulture population is a huge draw for birders, and there are few better places to see them at close quarters than from close to the hilltop village of Alquezar in Aragon.
-While a wandering Lammergeier (Bearded Vulture) isn’t out of the question, they’re generally in the foothills of the Pyrenees a little further north, but a feeding station attracts large gatherings of Griffon Vultures and significant numbers of Egyptian Vultures, with excellent bird photography opportunities at relatively close range.
+Spain’s vulture population is a huge draw for birders, and there are few better places to see them at close quarters than from close to the hilltop village of Alquezar in Aragon in northern Spain.
+While a wandering Lammergeier (Bearded Vulture) isn’t out of the question, they’re generally in the foothills of the Pyrenees a little further north.
+But a feeding station attracts large gatherings of Griffon Vultures and significant numbers of Egyptian Vultures, with excellent bird photography opportunities at relatively close range.
 Expect other birds of prey such as Red Kite and Golden Eagle, plus Black Kite in spring and summer, too.

 Photo credit: Carles Oliver, Barcelona Birding Point, Griffon Vulture

-Late spring can be the best time to visit when there’s the added bonus of enjoying the sound of Nightingales all around the village.
-The beauty of their songs is well known, of course, but here you can also appreciate the sheer volume and intensity, and understand why their name in Spanish – Ruiseñor – literally translates as ”noisy man”.
+Late spring can be the best time for a bird watching holiday when there’s the added bonus of enjoying the sound of Nightingales all around the village.
+The beauty of their songs is well known, of course.
+But here you can also appreciate the sheer volume and intensity, and understand why their name in Spanish – Ruiseñor – literally translates as ”noisy man”.

 City break birding in Málaga